Rolando-Barbella/trabajo-dev/README.md

 Create accounts with : https://10minemail.com/en/
 ## Creating ENV

-To a new tesing env, follow [this](https://docs.amplify.aws/cli/teams/overview/) and [this](https://docs.amplify.aws/cli/migration/override/)
+To add a new tesing env, follow [this](https://docs.amplify.aws/cli/teams/overview/) and [this](https://docs.amplify.aws/cli/migration/override/)

+## Mock data

+To test the app with mock data, refer to [this](https://docs.amplify.aws/cli/usage/mock/#api-mocking-setup)